egonw/MSB1015Scientific-Programming-Assignment2/README.md

 Please also be aware of the following points:
 * Make sure a version of Java is installed that is compatible with the rJava package.
 * If problems arise during installation of packages, the code will not run without problems, because all packages are required.
-* Make sure that all .R files which include functions are in the same directory as the .Rmd file.
+* Make sure that the folder 'functions' which includes functions are in the same directory as the .Rmd file.
 Those functions need to be loaded into the environment.

 ## Remarks to Reproducibility: